ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/gitlab/gitlab-runner.md

 ![arm64-runner #center](_images/create-gitlab-runner.png)

-In GitLab, `Tags` are used to specify the jobs that can be executed on the runner.
+Use `Tags` to specify the jobs that can be executed on the runner.
 In the `Tags` field, enter `arm64`.
 In `Runner description` enter `google-axion-arm64-runner` and click the `Create Runner` button

-Once it runner is created, we need to register this runner.
+Once the runner is created, you need to register this runner.
 Select Linux as the Operating System.

 In Google Cloud, the `C4A` VM instance is based on Google Axion.
 Create a `C4A` VM by following this learning path.
 [Create Arm-based VM in Google Cloud](/learning-paths/servers-and-cloud-computing/csp/google/)